akash-network/docs/deploy/subquery-indexer.md

 ## Intro

 SubQuery is a leading blockchain data indexer that provides developers with fast, flexible, universal, open source and decentralised APIs for web3 projects.
 SubQuery SDK allows developers to get rich indexed data and build intuitive and immersive decentralised applications in a faster and more efficient way.
-SubQuery supports 100+ ecosystems including Aka Cosmos, Ethereum, Polygon, Polkadot, Algorand, NEAR, and Avalanche.
+SubQuery supports 100+ ecosystems including Akash, Cosmos, Ethereum, Polygon, Polkadot, Algorand, NEAR, and Avalanche.

 Another one of SubQuery's competitive advantages is the ability to aggregate data not only within a chain but across multiple blockchains all within a single project.
 This allows the creation of feature-rich dashboard analytics, multi-chain block scanners, or projects that index IBC transactions across zones.